jp2321/dl4cv_dev/slides/chapter7_01_semantic_segmentation.md

 <img src="vl6/img_seg.jpg" width="50%">

 Note: So far, in the course, we discovered different architectures of networks, we worked with multi-output models in object detection.
-For semantics segmentation, we will combine different techniques.
+For semantic segmentation, we will combine different techniques.
 The important difference between the previous chapters compared to segmentation is that the output of the network is an image itself.
 Therefore, image segmentation is one of numerous encoder-decoder tasks.
 The network performs an encoding of the original input to a different representation with a high abstraction of the information.
 The decoder part of the network transforms the representation to the output.
 Image segmentation is another vital technique for autonomous robotics and driving tasks.
 The street, sidewalk, pedestrians, etc. have to be distinguished so that the car can detect the street and where to drive.
-For n different classes to segment, the label as n different channels, each indicating a different class.
-A one indicates that this pixel belongs to that class.
+For n different classes to segment, the label is reprsented with n different channels, each indicating a different class.
+A one at the i,j's position in the cth channel, indicates that this pixel (i,j) belongs to the cth class.

 ---